-The Merkle Research Group is currently seeking highly motivated, extremely hard-working, creative, and quantitative-minded M.S. and Ph.D. students to assist in developing a number of projects related to movement and migration ecology of large ungulates.
+The Merkle Research Group is currently seeking highly motivated, extremely hard-working, creative, and quantitative-minded Ph.D. students to study the ecology and evolution of movement and habitat selection strategies in bison, elk, mule deer, pronghorn, and bighorn sheep in Yellowstone.
+More information here.

 Students within the Merkle Research Group are expected to develop and apply theoretical concepts in ecology while also contributing to wildlife conservation and management.
 Students are also expected to participate in a team environment, present results at professional conferences and agency meetings, publish results in a timely manner in peer-reviewed scientific outlets, and assist with preparation of grant proposals.